Davidslider/slot_machine_game/README.md

 - Javascript

 ## Getting Started:
--Heres a link to my game
+- Heres a link to my game

 ## instructions:
 - Click the spin button to start the game.